Lorenzooone/PokemonGB_Online_Trades/README.md

 # PokemonGB_Online_Trades
-This is an overlay for Pokémon Red/Blue/Yellow and Gold/Silver/Crystal which aims at adding Online Trading support.
+This is an overlay for Pokémon Red/Blue/Yellow, Gold/Silver/Crystal and Ruby/Sapphire/Emerald/Fire Red/Leaf Green which aims at adding Online Trading support.

 Two interfaces are currently available.
 One for a GB Link Cable to USB Adapter, and the other for BGB.